by-student-2017/AmberTools/README.md

 - AmberTools is a free, useful standalone package and a prerequisite for installing Amber itself.
 The AmberTools suite is free of charge, and its components are mostly released under the GNU General Public License (GPL).
 A few components are included that are in the public domain or which have other, open-source, licenses.
 The libsander and libpbsa libraries use the LGPL license. (see https://ambermd.org/GetAmber.php#ambertools)

-## Note
-- I couldn't upload it because I didn't have enough storage space.
-Please download it directly from the link below.

 ## Ubuntu 22.04 LTS (packages)
 ```
 sudo apt update